ssube/textual-engine/docs/worlds.md

 Each template has metadata, missing the `template` field that exists in entity metadata.

-- `id`: literal ID, not templated
+- `id`: string, not templated
 - `name`: template string, display name
-- `desc`: template strong, long description
+- `desc`: template string, long description

 #### Template Number